 Given their small interiors, building stairwells and elevators should be used by individuals one at a time whenever possible.
 Continued mask wearing and social distancing should be practiced.
 Where possible, tape and floor decals will mark common hallway spaces to assist in flow of traffic and maintaining the six-foot Falcon Wingspan.

 Residence Hall Public Lounges, Study & Recreation Rooms

 Only residents of the building are permitted to use their respective lobbies/basement lounges and study rooms (with the exception of the Fishbowl) for the first two weeks of the semester.
-If the campus remains free of COVID-19 cases after that, all residential students are permitted in the lobbies/lounges of each building (but not floor lounges).
+If the campus remains free of COVID-19 cases after that, this restriction will be re-evaluated.
 Residents are free to use these spaces when a six-foot Falcon Wingspan is able to be maintained while there.
 Students should also be mindful of other residents who also wish to use these spaces, limiting their time to an hour or less.
 Maximum safe occupancy may be limited and posted where applicable.
 While using these spaces, students are to practice safe social distancing and wear protective cloth masks.
 Students are expected to use disinfectant spray and wipes to clean surfaces of any common furniture (study desks, chairs, game equipment, etc.) that they have used immediately afterwards.

 Only residents of the building are permitted to use their respective laundry room.
 Students are free to use the laundry room when a six-foot Falcon Wingspan is able to be maintained in the space.
 The wearing of protective cloth masks is necessary when using the laundry room.
 Separate laundry practices will be in place for students in quarantine due to COVID-19.